 All automatic changes on the HO and/or reselection parameters must be within the range allowed by OAM.
+OAM may also provide an ordered list of S-NSSAI used for slice specific mobility settings.

 Annex-B – TP for TS 38.423